gfx-labs/ip-contracts/scripts/proposals/UniPosition/txt.md

 The first pool being listed is the [wETH/wBTC pool @ fee: 3000](https://info.uniswap.org/#/pools/0xcbcdf9626bc03e24f779434178a73a0b4bad62ed)

 In order to fully understand the pricing of Uniswap v3 positions, it is important to first understand the basics of how concentrated liquidity works in Uniswap V3.
 The [Uniswap V3 Development Book](https://uniswapv3book.com/) is a good resource for this.

+This proposal will include a small upgrade to the Vault Controller to allow for effective liquidations to work.
+Specifically, liquidations where the collateral being liquidated is a Uniswap V3 Position will be total.
+<u>__There are no partial liquidations__</u>.
+As such, any liquidation of a loan where more than one position exists in the vault will transfer all positions to the liquidator.
+As such, the Vault Controller upgrade is needed to set the liability to 0 after liquidation, rather than compute the new liability.

 More details on the inner workings of this upgrade to be found [below](#detailed-description).

 ## Parameters